 “Running For Macca”

-The last text that Connor sent Dad before his seizure that morning was to ask him whether he would want to do the Blackmore's Sydney marathon with him.
+We decided to take on the Sydney Marathon in 2017 because the last text that Connor sent Dad before his initial seizure in April 2017 was to ask him whether he would want to do the Blackmore's Sydney marathon with him.
 For those of you who know Dad, you would know that he would have done it with ease.

-So for our amazing Dad, Macca, and for the people now and in the future who are diagnosed and have to fight the battle of brain cancer please donate.
+So for our wonderful Dad, Macca, and for people now and in the future who are diagnosed and have to fight the battle of brain cancer please donate.